megumi-seki/Journaling-Website/README.md

  On this website, you can keep your journal private, or choose to share your entries in the public section.
 There, people can connect in a gentle and modest way by sending hearts and hugs to the entries that emotionally resonate with them.

 ## Website
-This website is currently accessible for demonstration purposes.
+This website is currently accessible for demonstration purposes only.
 You can visit it <a href="https://dear-journal.com/">here</a>.
 You may either sign up yourself or log in using the following demo credentials:
 -Email: `esporer@example.net`